danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/README.md

 To achieve the maximum parallelism in a Kafka Streams application, you can set the `num.stream.threads` configuration parameter to the desired parallelism, **not necessarily the number of partitions**.

+### Repartitioning

+When Kafka Streams requires repartitioning, it:
+1. Writes the repartitioned data to a new topic with new keys and partitions.
+2. Creates a new set of tasks to read and process events from the new topic.

+This process divides the topology into two subtopologies, each with its own tasks.
+The second subtopology depends on the output of the first.

+The two sets of tasks can still run independently and in parallel because:
+- The first set writes data to the new topic at its own pace.
+- The second set consumes and processes events from the new topic independently.

+There is no communication or shared resources between the tasks, allowing them to run on separate threads or servers.

 ## Understand the Available Operations
 - KStream operations:
  - `map`: Applies a one-to-one transformation to each record in the stream.